 Employment-related tasks like typing, data entry, heavy lifting, or working certain types of machinery put your body at risk of suffering a repetitive stress injury.
-Under federal workers’ compensation laws, injuries that result from repetitive stress are cause for filing a claim against your employer’s insurer.
+Under federal workers’ compensation laws, injuries that result from repetitive stress are cause for filing a claim against your employer’s insurer for your workplace injury.
 You could receive compensation for medical expenses, lost wages, and other costs incurred because of the injury.

 Toxic Substance Exposure